What to know about tests for colon cancer

 Frequency: Once every five years

 About the test: The “virtual” colonoscopy only takes about 10 minutes.
-It doesn’t require sedation and is done in a facility with a CT scanner. (which uses X-rays and a computer to take a detailed picture of the inside of your body.)
+It doesn’t require sedation and is done in a facility with a CT scanner.
+(This device uses X-rays and a computer to take a detailed picture of the inside of your body.)

 To begin, you’ll be positioned on the scanner table so that a small, flexible tube can be placed into the rectum.
 Air is then pumped inside the tube to inflate the colon, offering a clearer view of the area.
 The table then slides into the scanning machine and a special computer program takes images of the colon, generating two-dimensional X-rays along with a three-dimensional view.
 The first scan is taken while you lie on your back; a second is taken while you’re on your stomach.
 The X-ray images are later examined for polyps and cancer.